Cleveland Clinic logo

 Some of the most common conditions that a nephrologist may treat include:

-What types of tests and procedures does a nephrologist perform?
+What types of tests and procedures do they perform?

-• Imaging tests.
-Kidney imaging tests may include X-rays, CT scans and ultrasounds.
+• Imaging tests: These may include X-rays, CT scans and ultrasounds.

-• Kidney function tests.
-Kidney function tests determine how well your kidneys are working.
-These tests include blood tests and urine tests.
+• Kidney function tests: These tests determine how well your kidneys are working.
+They include blood and pee tests.

-• Dialysis.
-If your kidneys don’t work properly, dialysis performs the functions of your kidney.
-During dialysis, a machine removes your blood, filters out waste products and excess fluid and returns your blood to your body.
+• Dialysis: When your kidneys don’t work properly, dialysis performs their functions.
+It filters waste products and excess fluid from your blood.

-• Kidney transplant care.
-During a kidney transplant, your transplant surgeon inserts a healthy kidney from a donor into a space in your pelvis.
-Your own kidneys almost always remain with you even after they fail.
-Your nephrologist will work with your transplant surgeon to help prepare you for the procedure and help with follow-up care and recovery.
+• Kidney transplant care: During a kidney transplant, your transplant surgeon inserts a healthy kidney from a donor into a space in your pelvis.
+Your nephrologist will work with your surgeon to help prepare you for the procedure, and to support your follow-up care and recovery.

 Advertisement

-What does a nephrologist do on a first visit?
+What do they do on a first visit?

-• Order blood tests, urine tests and imaging tests.
+• Recommend blood tests, pee tests and imaging tests

 How do I prepare for a nephrology appointment?

-It’s helpful to prepare for your first nephrology appointment.
-It’s a good idea to:
+It’s helpful to prepare for your first appointment with a nephrologist.
+It’s a good idea to do the following:

-• Fill out any forms your nephrologist gives you prior to the appointment.
+• Fill out any forms they give you before the appointment.

-• Keep a diary of all of your symptoms.
-Record all of your symptoms, including the day and time they occurred and how long they lasted.
+• Keep a diary of your symptoms, including the day and time they occurred and how long they lasted.

-• Learn about your family medical history.
-This information can help your nephrologist with their diagnosis.
+• Learn about your biological family’s medical history.

-• Bring copies of any test results or lab work ordered by other healthcare providers outside your nephrologist’s healthcare network.
+• Bring copies of any test results or lab work that another healthcare provider ordered.

-• Include names and contact information for your current primary care physician and any other healthcare providers you see regularly.
+• Include names and contact information for your current primary care provider and any other providers you see regularly.

 • Bring a list of all current medications you take.
 Include prescription medications, over-the-counter (OTC) medications, vitamins and supplements.